top of page

 • Can I listen to music during the event?

 No. We do not permit swimmers to swim with electronic music devices.
 This is to ensure your safety during the event and swimmers caught with these devices will be removed from the event.
+We also do not recommend wearing them during your training sessions in open-water for safety purposes.

 • What will the water temperature be in the Northumberland Strait?